delboy1978uk/zf2skeleton/README.md

 A ZF2 skeleton app with a bit more meat on the bone.

 ##Included Modules
+* Email using MtMail
 * User Registration using ZfcUser
-* Email using MtMail
 * Email Verification using HtUserRegistration
+* Forgotten Password using DelUser
 * Authorisation using BjyAuthorise
 * Static Pages using PhlySimplePage
 * ZendDeveloperTools and BjyProfiler for development